 - During the virtual part of the program, scholars may work from home or another venue of their choice (e.g., school).
 PNPI will provide scholars with basic office supplies, but scholars must provide their own internet connection and have access to a computer.

-- PNPI will provide office space in downtown D.C. to accommodate the Summer Scholars during the in-person part of the program.
+- PNPI will provide office space in D.C. to accommodate the Summer Scholars during the in-person part of the program.

 - PNPI will also provide a prepaid Metro card to cover scholars’ travel to and from our D.C. office.